 Continued from a previous post: Landslide.

 At this point, the bus was in desperate need of an equipment upgrade and so cut the engine, the fans, and the air conditioning.
 We sat, sweltered, and waited.
 I was most impressed to see mothers and small children waiting out the heat and playing calmly.
 In the United States, I don’t know if I’ve ever witnessed that kind of patience from kids traveling.
+I could have just gotten a fan from the list of tower fans online if the AC broke when we were back there.
 After a period, Prabal leaned forward and asked us, “have you ever spent the night on a bus before?”
 Vicky returned his question with another,

 “Are you trying to prepare us?”